Everything special that is needed from EventGhost for scripting and writing

 RegisterPlugin(name=None, description=None, kind='other', author='[unknown author]', version='[unknown version]', icon=None, canMultiLoad=False, createMacrosOnAdd=False, url=None, help=None, guid=None, **kwargs)¶

 Registers information about a plugin to EventGhost.

-- description – the description of the plugin.
+- description – a short description of the plugin.

 - kind – gives a hint about the category the plugin belongs to.
 It

 should be a string with a value out of

 "program"(for program control plugins),

 "other"(if none of the other categories match).